Choosing the Best Format for a Preschool Teacher Resume

 Preschool Teacher Resume Examples of Additional Sections

 As an individual, you are sure to have other skills and interests that make you unique.
-In a professional preschool teacher resume, these could be valuable characteristics.
+In a professional teacher resume, these could be valuable characteristics.
 If you are thinking about how you can present them effectively, take a look.

 Hobbies and Interests: